danielTiringer/Dev-Containers/Rails/README.md

 ### Select the Docker configuration

-Use the *Simple* Dockerfile for regular Rails applications.
-If Webpack is utilized, change the Dockerfile used in `docker-compose.yml` to the *With-Yarn* one by updating the context.
+A lot of extra containers are set up in the cluster to make it generic.
 Remove the services that aren't needed for the current project.

 ### Designate Ruby and Rails version